ServeRAider/Projects/README.md

 The project Luck Seven Game.py was an attempt at creating a game using 2 random dice.
 The user enters the amount they would like to wager (1-100).
 The final result will tell the user how many times the dice were rolled and what the maximum amount they had at one time is.

-The project labeled CSV Reader practice.py is accompanied by 3 class files to practice creating my own classes as well a GUI.
+The project labeled CSV Reader practice.py is accompanied by 3 class files to practice creating my own classes as well as a GUI.
 I've attached a CSV file labeled CSVPortScanHistory as an example of how the program works.
 It allows the user to use a GUI to select the CSV file they would like to gather info from.
 Then it prints out the result in a specific format.